Adamera Minerals (CVE:ADZ) Shares Down 26.9% – Here’s Why

 Adamera Minerals Corp.
-(CVE:ADZ – Get Free Report) shares dropped 26.9% during mid-day trading on Friday .
-The company traded as low as C$0.07 and last traded at C$0.10.
-Approximately 176,371 shares traded hands during mid-day trading, an increase of 762% from the average daily volume of 20,453 shares.
+(CVE:ADZ – Get Free Report)’s share price dropped 26.9% during mid-day trading on Friday .
+The stock traded as low as C$0.07 and last traded at C$0.10.
+Approximately 176,371 shares changed hands during trading, an increase of 762% from the average daily volume of 20,453 shares.
 The stock had previously closed at C$0.13.

 About Adamera Minerals